MileHacker Logo

 Mid-Range Restaurants

-A few establishments a more structured sit-down an experience different from street food.
+A few establishments a more formal sit-down experience than street food.

 • Often serve a menu of Angolan cuisine.